Norman Drew: Professional career

-Sam Bacon moved to Knock Golf Club in early 1954 and Drew also left County Armagh, moving to Rossmore, before becoming an assistant at the North West Golf Club, Lisfannon later in the year.
-In early 1956 Drew became the professional at Strabane golf club, which was in the process of moving to a new course.
+In 1954, Sam Bacon moved to Knock Golf Club and Drew also left County Armagh, moving to Rossmore, before becoming an assistant at the North West Golf Club, Lisfannon, later in the year.
+In early 1956, Drew became the professional at Strabane golf club, which was in the process of moving to a new course.
 The move was to cause problems for Drew, since he had failed to serve a full three years as an assistant professional, although he satisfied Irish PGA rules which only required two years.
 He therefore became ineligible to play in British PGA events.
-In 1957 Drew became an assistant again, to Sam Bacon at Knock, but it was only in early 1958 that he was reinstated as a member of the British PGA..
-In 1958 Drew was a joint winner, with Harry Bradshaw, of the Irish Dunlop Tournament.
+In 1957, Drew became an assistant again, to Sam Bacon at Knock, but it was only in early 1958 that he was reinstated as a member of the British PGA.
+In 1958, Drew was a joint winner, with Harry Bradshaw, of the Irish Dunlop Tournament.

-1959 was Drew's first full season on the British circuit and was to be his most successful, culminating with the Ryder Cup at Eldorado Golf Club, California in November.
+1959 was Drew's first full season on the British circuit and was to be his most successful, culminating with the Ryder Cup at Eldorado Golf Club, California, in November.
 Seven members of the 10-man British team were chosen using a Ryder Cup points system based on performances during the 1959 season.
 The first event was the PGA Close Championship starting on 8 April with the final event being the Irish Hospitals Tournament finishing on 12 July.
 The remaining three members of the team were selected by the P.G.A. tournament committee in late September, after the Dunlop Masters.
 Drew started with top-10 finishes in the PGA Close Championship, the Spalding Tournament and the Dunlop Tournament and then finished fourth in the Swallow-Penfold Tournament.
-After winning the Irish Dunlop Tournament, he missed the cut at the Daks Tournament but then has his first important British success, winning the Yorkshire Evening News Tournament, four strokes ahead of Peter Alliss, Harold Henning and Peter Thomson.
+After winning the Irish Dunlop Tournament, he missed the cut at the Daks Tournament but then has his first major British success, winning the Yorkshire Evening News Tournament, four strokes ahead of Peter Alliss, Harold Henning and Peter Thomson.
 Drew was then 35th in the Open Championship and 14th in the Irish Hospitals Tournament to finish in sixth place in the rankings and gain his place in the team.
 The season continued with Drew playing in the Amateurs–Professionals Match, winning the Irish Professional Championship and finishing joint runner-up in the Dunlop Masters behind Christy O'Connor Snr and level with Joe Carr.
 The 1959 Ryder Cup was the last in which 36-hole matches were played.
 Drew became the first British ex-Walker Cup golfer to play in the Ryder Cup.
 He did not play in the foursomes on the first day but halved his singles match against Doug Ford.
 Drew was four down after nine holes but recovered and was only one down at lunch.
-In the afternoon he was one down playing the last.
-At the 470-yard par-4 he hit a wood to 15 feet and holed the putt.
+In the afternoon, he was one down playing the last.
+At the 470-yard par-4, he hit a wood to 15 feet and holed the putt.